 Self-service infrastructure provisioning

-This use case works well for organizations with standardized infrastructure patterns and clear governance requirements.
-Platform teams can encode their standards into the provisioning workflows, ensuring that all resources meet organizational requirements for security, tagging, and configuration.
+This use case works for organizations with standardized infrastructure patterns and clear governance requirements.
+Platform teams can encode their standards into the provisioning workflows, ensuring that all resources meet organizational requirements for security, tagging, and lifecycle configuration.

 On the other hand, portability and standardization are major limitations of the platform.
 Because workflows and data models are custom-built for Port's specific architecture, migrating to other platforms or integrating with different tooling can require substantial rework.
 Organizations need to weigh the value of customization against the risk of vendor lock-in and ongoing maintenance burden.